talagayev/OpenMMDL/docs/analysis_output.rst

    * - df_all.csv
      - CSV file of the calculated interaction together with the generated fingerprints.
    * - interactions_gathered.csv
-     - CSV File of the calculated interaction together without the generated fingerprints.
+     - CSV file of the calculated interaction together without the generated fingerprints.
    * - lig.pdb
      - PDB file of the ligand with hydrogens.
    * - lig.smi